albumidentify/albumidentify/README.markdown

 *  bchunk
 *  flac

-To rip CDs, run the ripcd.sh command.
-Then use the toflac.sh command to convert the files to flacs.
+To rip CDs, run the ripcd.py command.
+Then use the toflac.py command to convert the files to flacs.
 The important part of this process is keeping the CD's Table of Contents (TOC) so that renamealbum can make a much more precise guess as to what the album is.